-Let’s cut to the chase—in order to fully retire, and have enough income to pay your living expenses, and have enough money to cover contingencies, and have some left over to continue to grow your investments so they don’t get wiped out by inflation—you’d have to have at least a million dollars saved up at retirement.
+Let’s cut to the chase—in order to fully retire, and have enough income to pay your living expenses, and have enough to cover contingencies, and have some left over to continue to grow your investments so they don’t get wiped out by inflation—you’d have to have at least a million dollars saved up at retirement.
 More probably two or three million, given inflation.
 I’m just being realistic here—it truly is a tall order.

 Do you think you can do it?
 If not, you need to be making other plans.
+A business income can fill the gap if your retirement savings are either inadequate or non-existent.

 Holes in traditional retirement planning